ktorn/completium-landing/docs/contract/tuto/tuto2.md

 It is also possible to establish execution conditions with a `failif` section.
 Execution conditions have identifiers (here `r1` and `r2`) used for fail message when no `otherwise` is established, and to name the property in contract formal verification.

+One of the key requirements of a smart contract's entry point is to establish execution conditions:
+* Who can call the contract?
+* Under which logical conditions?

+Archetype provides dedicated syntax to make execution conditions very explicit and non ambiguous.

 ### Deploy